 You’ll also need to log into all your apps, which is the most tedious process involved with setting up any streaming box or smart TV.
 Apple makes it easier by allowing iOS users to use the Apple TV Remote app to key in usernames and passwords, or by using Siri to speak the letters and numbers aloud and have them transcribed.
 Both methods are infinitely less hassle than hunting and pecking your way through a virtual keyboard, though that option is available, too.

 Apple has always put an emphasis on user experience (known in the tech sphere as “UX,” because acronyms) which has resulted in catch phrases like “it just works” along with products which earn a reputation as being easy to use for everyone.
 The Apple TV 4K is rich in UX, and the conveniences and thoughtful features run deep.
+There’s also a wealth of apps for Apple’s set-top device.
 We can’t discuss them all here, but we’ll touch on those we feel are the most notable.

 Most folks are familiar with Apple’s digital assistant already, and Siri has been available in the Apple TV for a couple of years now.
 But Siri in the Apple TV 4K is especially helpful.

 With Siri, you can ask questions instead of typing out search queries or mashing control buttons.
 One of Siri’s most helpful applications is finding stuff you want to watch — more specifically, finding 4K and HDR content you can watch.